nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <img src=../graphics/m2/2.3.1.a.png width="80%" height="80%" >

-- [ ] Once finished, you can see the status of Disk 1 is now, Offline.
+- [ ] Once finished, you can see the status of Disk 1 is now Offline.

     <img src=../graphics/m2/2.3.1.png width="80%" height="80%" >